-Then begin assembling the Kibbeh by taking an large egg-sized amount of dough mix and form a ball.
-(Moisten your hands if the "dough" sticks, just like when making Matzo Balls)
+Then begin assembling the Kibbeh by taking an egg-sized amount of dough mix and form a ball.

-Make a well in the center and add 2 TB of the filling.
+Poke a hole in the center and add 2 TB of the filling.

-Pinch closed and shape into an egg or a football.
-(Although you can make them into balls as well, but the oblong shape is more traditional, I think)
+Pinch closed and shape into a football.
+(Although you can make them into balls)

 When you are finished stuffing the Kibbeh